 One concept that I like to focus on during the month of November is gratitude.
 The month of December is often clouded with giving and receiving, so it’s important to remind students to recognize what we can be grateful for.
 Teaching gratitude can happen all year long, but November is the perfect time to teach it explicitly.
 Here are three ways you can teach gratitude in your classroom.

 Teaching Gratitude by Modeling

 One way to teach students about gratitude is by showing them!
 I write one thing about each student that I’m grateful for.
-This takes some pre-planning because I try not to use the same thing twice and be as specific as possible.
+This takes some pre-planning because I try not to use the same thing twice and I also try to be as specific as possible.
 Sometimes it’s hard to think of something for every child, but it’s important!
 It only takes about ten minutes to create the anchor chart and I leave it up for a few weeks so my class is reminded that I have gratitude for them.
 Teaching gratefulness should always start with modeling!

 Show Gratitude by Recognizing the Community